TeamStarDrive/StarDrive/README.md

 * Overwrite files when asked.

 #### Mod Super Pack ####
-This is a blackbox download that includes these mods:
+This is a blackbox download that includes these mods reformatted to work with black box:

 * BlackBox : http://www.stardrivegame.com/forum/viewtopic.php?f=6&t=9910